Cashew brittle is irresistibly buttery, eminently giftable, and spectacularly easier to make than you’d expect. Here’s

-How fortunate that just a little (okay, maybe a lot of) sugar, cashews, and patience can bring such loveliness into one’s life.
 While simple, candy-making—and making caramel in particular—can be tricky business the first go-round, admits author Julia Parsons.
-She’s learned that by following a few (forgive us) golden rules, you’ll have very little trouble.
+She’s learned that by following a few golden rules when making this cashew brittle, you’ll have very little trouble.
 Here, in her words, is what she’s found to be true:

 Golden Rule 1: Be diligent.
 Once you’ve poured the sugar into the pan, shake the pan so that the sugar forms an even layer and, hence, heats evenly.
 While it’s heating, shake the pan every now and then, otherwise you may end up with sugar in some parts cooking more quickly and burning.